 I’m guessing as you’ll be welding all kinds of stuff.
 Some of it will be a bit rusty, not all lovely straight edges, maybe a bit gappy.

+Joe said.
 “Yep, that’s about right.
-I saw some Blue Demon Flux Core at a reasonable price.”
+I saw some Blue Demon flux core wire at a reasonable price.”

-Ok, let’s look at the spec sheet for that wire and compare it to what your welder can do.
+Ok, let’s look at the spec sheet for that wire and compare it to what your welding machine can do.
 That’ll tell us what the deal is.

-The Blue Demon #2, E71TGS is .030 size, single pass flux core, this means that you’re not going to be able to weld quarter inch steel, as that will need multiple passes to build up the weld.
+The Blue Demon #2, E71TGS is .030 size, single pass flux core.
+That means that you’re not going to be able to weld quarter inch steel.
+Because that’ll need multiple passes to build up the weld.

-#2 means that it’s a 2 lb. spool.
-So that’s good it’ll fit in your Super Deal.
-You should always check what size spools your welder is capable of taking.
+The #2 means that it’s a 2lb. spool.
+So that’s good.
+It’ll fit in your little flux core welder.
+You should always check what size spools your welder can take.

 Now to the important bit.
 Let’s find and download the Blue Demon welding parameters chart.